kupehtci/DOCUMENTATION/SOFTWARE QUALITY/Bug, Error Situation and failure.md

-In a bug or error case of a software development, it's common to distinguish between this three aspects:
+In a bug or error case of a software development, it's common to <span style="color:orange;">distinguish between this three aspects</span>:

 * `bug`: is the mistake that caused the error in the source code.
 * `Error Situation`: is the system state that is hold while hapening the bug or the environment variables that causes the bug.